PosWeb2025Acd/TutorIA/ACD/v3/README.md

 procedural memory is a combination of model weights, agent code, and agent's prompt that collectively determine the agent's functionality.

+### Corrective Retrieve Augmented Generation

+The correct retrieve augmented generation evalutes the relevance of the documents retrieved based on the user question, and than if necessary, provides a fallback mechanism to search for relevant documents from another source.

 ### ChromaDB

 Conexão do chromadb com mysql: Aparentemente, não há suporte para comunicação com mysql.
 Talvez, teriamos que fazer algo como criar uma adaptação do chroma db que extenda a classe do chromadb para estabelecer uma comunicação direta com o mysql (https://github.com/chroma-core/chroma/issues/1055)